BrentPearce/obviousGameObfuscator/analysis.md

 and jump statements inside the loop that each skip over the XOR operation which corresponds to the null preserving portion of our encode/decode functions.

-Unfortunately, because of the strange way IDA Pro analyzed the file it also becomes very difficult to determine which functions call the encode to try and see in greater detail what is being passed to encode and decode.
+Unfortunately, because of the strange way IDA Pro analyzed the file it became very difficult to determine which function calls the encode to try and see in greater detail what is being passed to encode and decode.
 As another result of this behavior it nearly impossible to look at the larger structure of main.

 From here a more experienced reverse engineer might perform a dynamic analysis and try to pause the execution of the